georgeerol/DeepLearningDroneSimulator/README.md

 #### Skip Connection
 ![Skip Connection](./misc/SkipConnection.png)

-### Structurally a FNC
+### Encoder and Decoder
 Structurally a FCN is usually comprised of two parts: encoder and decoder.
 * The encoder is a series of convolutional layers like **VGG** and **ResNet**.
 The goal of the encoder is to extract features from the image.
 * The decoder up-scale the output of the encoder such that it's the same size as the original image.
 Thus, it results in segmentation or prediction of each individual pixel in the original image.